devworlds/TokenERC1155/README.md

-# Resolução de um desafio com TokenERC1155.
+# Resolution of a challenge with TokenERC1155.

-<h1>Primeira parte do Desafio.<h1>
+<h1>First part of the Challenge.<h1>

-<h3>I. O smartcontract deverá ter um master owner que será a pessoa que fez o deploy
+<h3>I. The smartcontract must have a master owner who will be the person who deployed it
-do contrato,<h3>
+of the contract,<h3>
 <h3>II.
-O master owner pode definir um novo master owner e o novo master owner deverá
+The master owner can define a new master owner and the new master owner must
-aceitar para a transferência ser completada,<h3>
+accept for the transfer to be completed,<h3>
 <h3>III.
-O smartcontract poderá ter mais de um owner token,<h3>
+The smartcontract may have more than one owner token,<h3>
 <h3>IV.
-Somente o master owner poderá adicionar ou retirar owner token,<h3>
+Only the master owner can add or remove owner token,<h3>
-<h3>V. O owner token poderá realizar mint, burn de um fungible token que ele criou dentro
+<h3>V. The token owner will be able to mint, burn a fungible token that he created within
-do erc1155.<h3>
+from erc1155.<h3>
 <h3>VI.
-Sempre que uma transação ocorrer um fee deverá ser enviado para o master
+Whenever a transaction occurs, a fee must be sent to the master
 owner.<h3>